 The first day is great for taking in as much of the city as you can, to get the big picture.
 The best way to do this is to get aboard the hop-on-hop-off City Sightseeing bus.
-It’s well worth getting hold of an iVenture card, which gets you free entry into many of the city’s top attractions.
+It’s well worth getting hold of a City Pass, which gets you free entry into many of the city’s top attractions.
 Start the day by catching the bus from the V&A Waterfront and heading straight for the city’s centerpiece—Table Mountain.
 You can hop off here and take the Aerial Cableway to the top.
 From there, you’ll have panoramic views of the city and coast.
 It’s a great way to orientate yourself, and the views are magnificent.
 There’s a wifi lounge at the top, where you can grab breakfast and a coffee.

 Next, you’ll head over the mountain to the Atlantic Seaboard.
 Here, especially in Camps Bay and Clifton, you’ll find some incredible beaches, bars and restaurants, making this a fantastic spot to spend the afternoon.
 Get some sun, have lunch, sip on cocktails, or walk the Sea Point Promenade.
 There’s loads to see here, so you can spend a few hours in the area.
 Just make sure you leave time to head back to the Waterfront and catch a ferry to Robben Island, where Nelson Mandela and other political prisoners served their time during the apartheid era.

 At sunset, settle yourself at one of the picturesque bars at the Waterfront, to watch the sun go down and enjoy some cocktails, craft beers, or fine local wines.
 There are endless dining opportunities here too, so you might want to stay for dinner.